 Confusion has been the status quo since aficionados latched on to this jargon several years ago, three years of which I’ve since spent doing what little I can to drive home that the core meaning of landrace is in fact ‘domesticate’.
 As Dr. Ernest Small writes in Cannabis: A Complete Guide: ‘The term landrace (land race) refers to populations of domesticated plants that were selected over many generations by farmers in a region.’
-But check the first page of Google for the drivel-strewn forums, seed sites, and multipage theses from revered ‘strain hunters’ and you’ll see most still claim landraces are wild plants.
+But check Google for the deluge of claims that landraces are wild plants.

 The equation that’s led to the current chaos seems to be land + race = wild.
 This widespread mistake erases the central role of the peoples who created these foundational strains and the marginalized farmers who’ve maintained that ancient biodiverse heritage through the nightmare of prohibition.
 But the error comes with other problems.
-Among the roots of the current confusion is that when the word landrace gets used, ordinary consumers and other non-specialists hear ‘race’.
-With ‘land’ to drive that misconstrued meaning home, the connotations of landrace become, well, a little concerning, not least given the long history of racializing cannabis to ‘other’ and degrade marginalized social groups – the very such communities who’ve born the brunt of cruel and misguided drug laws.
-Recall, for example, the history of the name marijuana.
+Among the roots of the confusion appears to be folks taking that ‘race’ to mean, well, race.
+With ‘land’ to drive this misconstrued meaning home, the connotations of landrace become perhaps a touch concerning, not least given the long history of racializing cannabis to ‘other’ and degrade marginalized social groups – the very such communities who’ve born the brunt of cruel and misguided drug laws.
+Recall the history of the name marijuana.
 Or Xinjiang, where the ‘ethnic cleansing’ of Uyghurs by the Chinese state began in the 1930s with the targeting of Cannabis cultivation….